Space heater: Radiant heaters

+The materials used in radiant heaters can vary.
 Halogen heaters have tungsten filaments in sealed quartz envelopes, mounted in front of a metal reflector in a plastic case.
 They operate at a higher temperature than nichrome-wire heaters but not as high as incandescent light bulbs, radiating primarily in the infrared spectrum.
 They convert up to 86 percent of their input power to radiant energy, losing the remainder to conductive and convective heat.